 A UC flare is an acute worsening of the symptoms of bowel inflammation.
 Flares may occur weeks, months, or even years apart, with different levels of severity.

 Medication, your lifestyle, diet, and other factors may contribute to flare-ups.
 In the same way, taking all prescribed medications, eating balanced meals, and avoiding known triggers can often help prevent flares.

 Ulcerative colitis symptoms change based on the severity of a flare-up and the location of inflammation in the intestine.
 Symptoms often include:

-- moderate to severe abdominal pain (or cramps) that is not helped by ordinary pain or anti-spasmodic medications
+- moderate to severe abdominal pain or cramps

 - bleeding from the rectum or blood in the stool

 - moderate to severe diarrhea that may lead to dehydration in severe cases